balderdashy/sails-docs/reference/application/advanced-usage/sails.request.md

 # sails.request()

 > ##### _**This feature is still experimental.**_
 > This method is still under development, and its interface and/or behavior could change at any time.
+Jota Changes

 Make a virtual request to a running Sails instance.